smatechnologies/opconmft-docs/docs/security.md

 # Security
-OpConMFT supports both connection-level security and file-level security.
+OpCon MFT supports both connection-level security and file-level security.

 When connecting to a secure site via SFTP, FTPS, or HTTPS the transmitted data is encrypted on one end and automatically decrypted on the other end.

-OpConMFT also supports using PGP to encrypt and decrypt individual files.
+OpCon MFT also supports using PGP to encrypt and decrypt individual files.
 PGP encrypted files may be transferred via either normal or secure connections.
 Most servers are not able to automatically decrypt PGP encrypted files.
-If you need this functionality consider using OpConMFT Server software on the remote site.
+If you need this functionality consider using OpCon MFT Server software on the remote site.

 ## Supported Encryption Technologies
-OpConMFT includes support for a number of different encryption technologies:
+OpCon MFT includes support for a number of different encryption technologies:

 - SSL (Secure Socket Layers)
 - TLS (Transport Layer Security) - A modern replacement for SSL